mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 {% endhighlight %}

-Now plot points and line, that was fitted to them:
+Now I will visualize standard curve points and line fitted to them:

 {% highlight python %}
 # plot of fitted line